Affirm Press: Awards

-In 2019 Affirm Press was named Small Publisher of the Year at the Australian Book Industry Awards.
-Its books have won several major awards, including the Stella Prize (The Strays by Emily Bitto), the Booksellers Choice Award (The Birdman’s Wife by Melissa Ashley), and The Children’s Book Council of Australia’s Picture Book of the Year Award (A Walk in the Bush by Gwyn Perkins).
+Additional notable awards include the Stella Prize (The Strays by Emily Bitto), the Booksellers Choice Award (The Birdman’s Wife by Melissa Ashley), and The Children’s Book Council of Australia’s Picture Book of the Year Award (A Walk in the Bush by Gwyn Perkins).
 In August 2018 Christian White became the fastest-selling Australian debut novelist on record when Affirm Press published his book The Nowhere Child.